KaungMyatLin/react-typescript-_codevo/README.md

 Note: {f:,l:} is supplied by you. aPropType={'nameobj'} is defined by you.
 4. Arrof-eachobj is supplied by you. aPropType={'nameobj'[]} is defined by you.
 5. React.ReactNode for nodes of react to input as props.children.
-6.  optional props with ? on properties on propType types.
+6.  set optional property by setting '?' value on propsType.
-7.  set optional props 'default' val with how 'setting default' on destructuring of prop obj.
+7.  set 'fallback empty or numberdefault' aproperty on destructuring of props.
-8.  interface is reacttype MouseEvent and elementtype is HTMLButtonElement.
+8.  propOnClick is a property of type. propOnClick has function and param 'event'.
+That event must have type.
+The type is interface MouseEvent (@types/react) and its type is another interface HTMLButtonElement(@types/react-dom).
+9.